Manning: Celtics Need to Start Supporting Ime Udoka - CLNS Media

 “It’s not just about the effort.
 There are techniques, there are systems, there are coverages, there is communication,” Stevens said on 98.5 The Sports Hub on Friday.
 “If you want to be a reasonable defense, you can give great effort and be average in those things.
 If you want to be a great defense, then you give great effort and you’re great in those things.
 We do have enough guys here to be a really good defense, but right now, our transition and defensive rebounding isn’t as good as it needs to be.”

-Why continues to still elude everyone in Boston.
+Why continues to elude everyone in Boston.
 Why does the team struggle through adversity?
 Why do they lack possession-to-possession consistency.
 Even as they address the same questions over and over again, going on two years, how does little seem to change for a franchise now playing .500 basketball over its last 94 regular season games?
 Even Kemba Walker didn’t know.

 It starts with commitment to the little things, like backing the new coach’s philosophies on the floor and messaging behind the mic.
 It would go a long way toward at least building cohesion, as Schröder did Wednesday.